 Territorial Seed Co.

 This Oregon-based company offers a good selection of garden flowers and herbs, and they trial all the seeds they offer at their farm.
-They have a new section on their website called Garden Planner that has loads of helpful information on insect pests, beneficial insects, and plant diseases, along with garden plans and videos.
+The Garden Planner section of their website has loads of helpful information on insect pests, beneficial insects, and plant diseases, along with garden plans and videos.

 Truelove Seeds

-Truelove Seeds is based in Philadelphia, Pennsylvania, and is named after founder Owen Taylor’s Great Great Great Grandmother Leticia Truelove.
-They offer a collection of flower and vegetable varieties grown by over 50 small farmers that were suggested by customers and partner farms as being culturally important to their communities, providing an agricultural, culinary, or aesthetic link to home.
-Truelove Seeds has developed a generous profit share with growers, returning 50 percent of packet sales to the seed grower.
+Truelove Seeds, based in Philadelphia, Pennsylvania, is named after founder Owen Taylor’s great-great-great-grandmother, Leticia Truelove.
+The flower and vegetable varieties in their collection are grown by a number of small farmers and were suggested by customers and partner farms as being culturally important to their communities, providing an agricultural, culinary, or aesthetic link to home.
+Truelove Seeds has developed a generous profit share with growers, returning a percentage of packet sales to the seed grower.

 Uprising Seeds

-This family-run organic seed farm in Washington State has led the way with organic flower seed production and offers a beautiful range of more than 150 varieties for cutting, all of which are open-pollinated.
+This family-run organic seed farm in Washington state has led the way with organic flower seed production and offers a beautiful range of varieties for cutting, all of which are open-pollinated.
 They also have a great selection of vegetables, grains, and herbs.
 I love their seed descriptions—each one is a story in itself and includes how they discovered the variety, interesting facts, and great planting tips.

 Wild Garden Seed

-Owners Frank and Karen Morton have been our seed-growing mentors for years now and have generously shared so much of their hard-won knowledge with us.
-Frank is one of the most prolific lettuce seed breeders in the world, and his catalog boasts more than 140 varieties!
-They also have a wonderful range of organic flower seeds, including many that are quite rare and obscure.
+Owners Frank and Karen Morton have been our seed-growing mentors and have generously shared so much of their hard-won knowledge with us.
+Frank is one of the most prolific lettuce seed breeders in the world, and his catalog boasts dozens of varieties!
+Based in the Willamette Valley in Oregon, they also have a wonderful range of organic flower seeds, including many that are quite rare and obscure.

 INTERNATIONAL SOURCES